benwiz/sasha/README.md

 ## To Do

-- Update the current state
 - Start using Django REST Framework

+- Use sqlite database (or other longer term solution) so that the state isn't reset every time the webserver restarts.

 - Planning/architecture/design
   - Design UI
   - Figure out the best architecture to track humans.
 Remember, no logic just tracking.

+- Generic tree traversing algorithm

 ## Notes